perfug/slow-crud-app/README.md

 slow-crud-app
 =============

-slow-crud-app is a 'typical' Web CRUD App using Spring, Hibernate and other 'typical' enterrpise Java technologies.
+slow-crud-app is a 'typical' Web CRUD App using Spring, Hibernate and other 'typical' enterprise Java technologies.
 It's key purpose is to provide configurable bad performance characteristics through JMX, such as Deadlocks, heavy Disk I/O, heavy Network I/O, CPU trashing etc.